 Part of the Friends’ work is to encourage sensitive recreational use and consideration between all the users of the Wood.
 A lot of work goes, voluntarily, into keeping the woodland a beautiful and harmonious place.
 Help us to make sure Chopwell Wood continues to support such a diverse range of users and activities by following a few simple rules.

 - Take your litter and dog poo bags home, or to the nearest bin outside the woodland.
+There is a bin next to the brick bus shelter near the woodland entrance at Hookergate.

 - Give way to walkers on shared paths (the Powerline Cycle Trail is the only dedicated bike trail).